jdlib/JDBX/README.md

 ## Example Code

-Shows two examples of typical JDBC code and the JDBX rewrites:
+Shows two examples of typical JDBC code and the JDBX rewrite:

 **Example 1:**
-Perform a SQL select, create a Bean from every result row, return all beans in a list.
+Perform a SQL select, create a bean object for every result row, return all beans in a list.

 *using JDBC:*